stat6250-w18/course-questions-wiki/week-01/README.md

 - *Question* (akrishnamurthy−stat6250): What is the requirement to earn Reading for depth Achievement award?
 - Question (nshrivastava2-stat6250):Why we have the course structured having weekly quizzes ?
 - Answer   (nshrivastava2-stat6250):Since this is an online course and  in order to develop substantive questions whose answers would better help you understand the concepts in course textbook problems.
-- Question (aguenane−stat6250):Can we use more sources than the book?
+- Question (aguenane−stat6250):Can I use more sources than the book?
-- Answer (aguenane -6250): yes, you can use sources than the book, just make sure that is a good source
+- Answer aguenane -6250) :yes, you can use sources than the book, just make sure that is a good source